 The issue of elephants in tourism is an emotive and complex subject.
 And nobody knows that better than the people in Thailand who are devoting their lives to improving elephant welfare.
 People like Kerri McCrea and Sombat Wirakhwamdee, founders of Kindred Spirit Elephant Sanctuary in Chiang Mai.
-In 2020, the dedication of Kerri, Khun Sombat and the staff at Kindred Spirit was recognised at the Responsible Thailand awards.
+In 2020 and again in 2021, the dedication of Kerri, Khun Sombat and the staff at Kindred Spirit was recognised at the Responsible Thailand awards.
 The Chiang Mai elephant sanctuary was commended for their approach to elephant welfare and their commitment to the local community.

 Bringing elephants home to the forest